godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 axis. ``Gun_aim_point`` will serve as the point where the bullets will for sure collide with as it goes along.

-.. note:: There is a invisible mesh instance for debugging purposes.
+.. note:: There is an invisible mesh instance for debugging purposes.
 The mesh is
           a small sphere that visually shows where the bullets will be aiming at.

 Open up ``Gun_Fire_Points`` and you'll find three more :ref:`Spatial <class_Spatial>` nodes, one for each